KittyGiraudel/SJSJ/README.md

 * [ECMAScript](/glossary/ECMASCRIPT.md): the standardized specification of the scripting language used by JavaScript.
 * [Ember](/glossary/EMBER.md): an application framework based on the model-view-controller pattern.
 * [ESLint](/glossary/ESLINT.md): a JavaScript code linter.
-* [Express](/glossary/EXPRESS.md): a fast, unopinionated, minimalist web framework for Node.js.
+* [Express](/glossary/EXPRESS.md): a fast, un-opinionated, minimalist web framework for Node.js.

 ### F